PASUPULASAITEJA/MindGuardAI/README.md

 ### 6.2 Model Versioning & MLflow
 - Models are trained using the PyTorch ecosystem (for NLP) and Scikit-learn/XGBoost (for risk assessment).
-- Saved model binary configurations (`.pt` and `.joblib`) are stored in AWS S3 and versioned using an MLflow Model Registry.
+- Clinical dataset evaluation is backed by the DAIC-WOZ audio/transcript pipeline via `scripts/train_daicwoz.py`.
-- During local dev, models are loaded from backend/app/ml/models.
+- Saved model binary configurations (`.pt` and `.joblib`) are versioned and cached under `backend/app/ml/models`.

 ---